semkaway/ioet-test/README.md

 # Execution

 Open a Terminal (if you're on Mac) or command line (if you're on PC) and then run ```python schedule.py <your-file>```.
 You can either use the file provided in this repository or create your own.
 In case you choose the second option, make sure that the file is properly formatted.

+# Testing

+I uncluded two sets of tests: one to check the file that is being passed to the program and another one to test the function that counts the weekly salary.
+In order to execute the first test, from the root directory, run ```cd tests && python test_schedule.py```.
+As for the second one, the command is ```cd tests && python test_functions.py```.